 We like to use amber Grade A maple syrup in this and other recipes.
 Canadian cities like Montreal sell the sweet elixir in cans at local markets.
 In Lisbon, we consider ourselves lucky to have found bottles of Canadian maple syrup at a nearby grocery store.

-Click here to buy a bottle of amber Grade A maple syrup if you don’t have any in your pantry.
+Buy a bottle of amber Grade A maple syrup from Amazon if you don’t have any in your pantry.

 If you’re looking to exercise your culinary chops, then this recipe is the way to do it.
 Too low a fire will result in an overly, custardy undercooked mess.
 Too high a fire and you’ll end up with charred brunch.